jekyll/jekyll/docs/_docs/permalinks.md

       </td>
       <td>
         <p>
-          The specified categories for this Post.
+          The specified categories for this post.
 If a post has multiple categories, Jekyll will create a hierarchy (e.g. <code>/category1/category2</code>).
           Also Jekyll automatically parses out double slashes in the URLs, so if no categories are present, it will ignore this.